I took this tour (June 2023) and give it the highest rating because of our historian,Kevin Hymel!

 In Patton’s Footsteps

-- Brittany - Study the areas in Brittany where Patton’s Third Army staged their breakthrough and smashed an SS armored column.
+- Brittany: Study the areas in Brittany where Patton’s Third Army staged their breakthrough and smashed an SS armored column

-- Mont-St-Michel - Visit the historic seaside medieval monastery at Mont-St-Michel that is completely surrounded by water at high tides.
+- Mont-St-Michel: Visit the historic seaside medieval monastery at Mont-St-Michel that is completely surrounded by water at high tides

-- Battlegrounds of Falaise Pocket - See the museum and battlegrounds of Falaise Pocket where American, Polish and Canadian troops fought to prevent the German retreat.
+- Battlegrounds of Falaise Pocket: See the museum and battlegrounds of Falaise Pocket where American, Polish and Canadian troops fought to prevent the German retreat

-- Bastogne - Tour Bastogne and the area where Patton came to the relief of the encircled 101’st Airborne and the famous “Nuts” Museum where General McAuliffe refused to surrender.
+- Bastogne: Tour Bastogne and the area where Patton came to the relief of the encircled 101’st Airborne and the famous “Nuts” Museum where General McAuliffe refused to surrender

-- Manheim, Luxembourg - Drive to Mannheim to the very corner where Patton’s eventually fatal accident occurred as well as the American Cemetery in Luxembourg where he is buried.
+- Manheim, Luxembourg: Drive to Mannheim to the very corner where Patton’s eventually fatal accident occurred as well as the American Cemetery in Luxembourg where he is buried

-DAY 1 Overnight flight to Paris
+DAY 1 Flight to Paris

-DAY 2 Normandy
+DAY 2 Paris

 DAY 3 Normandy

-DAY 5 Mayenne
+DAY 5 Brittany/Mont St Michel

-DAY 6 Reims
+DAY 6 Mayenne

-DAY 7 Metz
+DAY 7 Reims

-DAY 8 Luxembourg
+DAY 8 Metz

-DAY 9 Luxembourg
+DAY 9 Luxembourg & Belgium

 DAY 10 Luxembourg

-We will drive to Trier, Germany, where Patton seized the city despite orders to the contrary not to.
-When Bradley told Patton he did not have enough forces to take the city, Patton radioed back, What do you want me to do, give it back?
-We will visit a Roman coliseum and the Porta Nigra, the black gate that dates back to the second century erected by the Romans in 180 AD.
-After that we will drive to Mannheim and see the spot where a car accident paralyzed Patton and eventually cost him his life.
+We will drive to Trier, Germany, which Patton seized despite orders to the contrary.
+When Bradley told Patton he did not have enough forces to take the city, Patton radioed back, “What do you want me to do, give it back?”
+We will visit a Roman coliseum and the Porta Nigra, the black gate that the Romans erected in 180 AD.
+After that, we will drive to Mannheim and see the spot where a car accident paralyzed Patton and eventually cost him his life.
 We can review and reflect on our journey across Europe, and our travels in the footsteps of General Patton, at the Farewell Dinner on this last evening of the tour.

-DAY 12 Flights Home
+DAY 12 Flight Home